Daniel Jones (musician): Early career

 Jones was about 18 years old when he was in a band called Red Edge with his brother and some friends, but the band needed a singer.
 Jones put an advertisement in the local Brisbane music paper, Time Off, looking for a suitable singer.
 Darren Hayes responded to the ad and became their singer.
 Hayes got tired of performing other people's songs and he was ready to quit Red Edge, and Jones wanted to create his own music.
 Both decided to leave the band and began to pursue a career together, marking the beginning of Savage Garden.

 Savage Garden

 According to the credits on their albums, Darren Hayes handled lead vocals and arrangements, while Jones played guitar, keyboard and sang.
 They wrote their songs together.

-Originally, both men traveled the world to promote their first album, Savage Garden (1997).
+Originally, both men travelled the world to promote their first album, Savage Garden (1997).
 As travel strain and other issues began to take their toll on Jones, he decided that he was not comfortable with the press junket circuits and the intense scrutiny from fans and media that came with them, and informed the band's manager that he wanted to leave.
-As a result, Hayes agreed to take on the lion's share of the promotional duties for the band until the release of their second album.
-Affirmation (1999).
+As a result, Hayes agreed to take on most of the promotional duties for the band until the release of their second album, Affirmation in 1999.
 In 2001, Hayes announced that Savage Garden was over.
 Affirmation sold 8 million copies.